benno094/pdf-anki/README.md

 ### To do:

-- Add "requestPermission" call to API
+- Make "requestPermission" call to API
 - Option to add card
 - Allow user to select regions of slides
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location